Apirone/woocommerce/README.md

 ## Description

-Use Apirone’s plugin to accept bitcoin payments from customers and forward payments to your wallet directly.
-Bitcoins only, no fiat money.
-We support Bitcoin SegWit protocol.
-These transactions have priority and less Bitcoin network fee.
+Use the Apirone plugin to receive payments in bitcoin from all around the world.
+We support Bitcoin SegWit protocol which has priority on the network and lower fees.

 Key features:

-* Payments forward directly into your bitcoin wallet (we do not hold your money)
+* We transfer your payment directly into your bitcoin wallet ( we do not hold client money)
-* No KYC/documentation necessary
+* You do not need to complete a KYC/Documentation to start using our plugin.
+No third-party accounts during the process, use your own wallet.
-* Fixed Fee 0.0002 BTC (flat rate for any amount forever, no fee for amounts less than 100,000 Satoshi)
+* We will charge a fixed fee (0.0002 BTC/transaction) which does not depend on the amount of the order.
+No fee for amounts less than 100,000 Satoshi.
-* White label processing (your online shop accept payments directly without redirects, iframes, payment advertisements, etc.)
+* White label processing (your online store accepts payments without redirects, iframes, advertisements, logo, etc.)
-* Around the world
+* There is no restriction on the customer's country of residence.
+This plugins works well all over the world.
-* TOR network support
+* We support the Tor network
-* Unlimited count of your requests (generate thousands of bitcoin addresses for thousands of your customers)
+* You can create unlimited number of requests.

 ## How does it works?

-1. The Buyer prepared the order and click to pay via bitcoins.
+1. The Buyer prepares the order and click on the “pay with bitcoins” button.
-1. The Store sends bitcoin address and site callback URL to Apirone API Server.
-The Store receive new bitcoin address, QR code and converted the amount to BTC for payment.
+1. The store sends its bitcoin address and the callback URL of its site to the Apirone API Server.
+He will receive immediately a new bitcoin, a QR code and also the amount of the order converted into Bitcoin.
-1. Buyer scan QR code and pay for the order.
-This transaction goes to the blockchain.
+1. Then, the buyer scans the QR code and pays for the order.
+This transaction goes to blockchain

-* Our Server immediately got it and send a callback to supplied Store URL.
-Now it's first callback about the unconfirmed transaction.
-It's too early to pass order from Store to Buyer.
-We just notify that payment initiated.
+* Our server immediately intercepts it and sends a callback to the URL address provided by the store.
+This is only the first callback regarding this unconfirmed transaction.
+It is too early to deliver the order.
+We notify the store that a payment order has been initiated.

-* Waiting for payment confirmation on the network.
+* Now we look forward to the confirmation on the network.
 Usually, it will take about ten minutes.
+Usually, it takes about 10 minutes.

-* Got it.
-After 1 confirmation our Server forward confirmed bitcoins to Store's destination address and do the second callback.
-Now the Buyer gets the desired order.
+* After the first confirmation, our server transfers the bitcoin to the destination address provided by the store and makes a second callback.
+The buyer can now receive his products.

-* Store finished order and ready for next customers.
+* The store completes the transaction.

+The plugin work with our own RESTful API – Bitcoin Forwarding.
+For more details on how does it works, visit the Apirone website, in the section “How does it work” https://apirone.com/docs/how-it-works
+Multilingual interface available in German, English, French and Russian.

 Everyone can accept bitcoin payments!